Jamnik, Vrhnika

 Jamnik ([ˈjaːmnik]) is a small settlement in the hills west of Vrhnika in the Inner Carniola region of Slovenia.

+Name

+The name Jamnik is found for various locations in Slovenia.
+It is derived from the common noun jama 'cave, pit', originally referring to a farm located near such a landscape element.

 History

 Jamnik became a separate settlement in 2002, when its territory was administratively separated from Zaplana.